alpersonalwebsite/ants/diary-2022.md

 * Pogonomyrmex Rugosus
 * Pogonomyrmex Subnitidus

-I gave shrimps and also one `dubia roaches` (live) to the following colonies:
+I gave crickets and also one `dubia roaches` (live) to the following colonies:

 * Camponotus Discolor
 * Camponotus Laevissimus